So Your Credit Card Application Was Rejected — What Now?Published on October 15, 2021 by CreditFresh

 Earn too little, and a credit card company may reject you.
 Many credit card companies require their customers to have a minimum annual income to ensure the account is an affordable addition to their budget.

+You might be wondering, “does a credit application hurt my credit score?”
+Well, in certain scenarios it can.
 Some lenders and credit card companies often apply what’s called a hard check on your credit to appraise your borrowing abilities when you apply for a credit card or loan.
 Any time your credit undergoes a hard check, it leaves behind evidence on your report.
-It may even lower your score.
+It may even lower your credit score.

 Once you get over the shock of your initial rejection, you probably have some questions — namely, is it bad to get rejected for a credit card?